ElectricReality/The-Right-VPS/README.md

 # What's The Right VPS?
 Welcome!
-To the very annoying world of VPS shopping where you're filled with a lot of choices and you cant choose which one and you and up in your bedroom, crying over the painful choices you need to do just to buy a VPS.
+To the very annoying world of VPS shopping where you're filled with a lot of choices and you cant choose which one and you end up in your bedroom, crying over the painful choices you need to do just to buy a VPS.

 ## Introduction
 For the past years, I've been with **T w o D i f f e r e n t V P S P r o v i d e r s** and going 3.
 And I'm supppeeerrr *annoyed* by the pricing, specs, and bandwidth.
 If you look at my projects, HypeBot is the f r i k n most resource-intensive of all.
 Simply, because of the Music System, running on 60MBPS every day on average.
 Okay!
 Let's go in-depth on how VPSes work, priced, and marketed.